 B Vitamins play a vital role in creating neurotransmitters which control brain function and emotions.
 B vitamins are also needed for the outer coating of nerves and brain cells called the myelin.
 The myelin helps to control the speed of nerve and brain cell communications which helps to regulate brain activity.

 Bacopa has potent antioxidant properties which helps to protect brain cells from free radical damage.
-Bacopa may increase the length of dendrites.
-Dendrites are a part of the nerve and brain cells which are linked to learning and memory.
+Bacopa may increase the length of dendrites which are a part of the nerve and brain cells linked to learning and memory.
 Bacopa may also improve the speed of processing visual information and rate of learning.

 What else can I do to promote brain health?